RaghvendraSinghA/concepts/technical_papers/solid_tech_paper.md

 ## Introduction

-SOLID is a collection of five object-oriented design principles that help developers create software that is easier to:
+SOLID is a collection of five object-oriented design principles that help developers create software that is easier to understand, maintain, test, extend and modify.

-- Understand
-- Maintain
-- Test
-- Extend
-- Modify

 SOLID stands for: